×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Santa Fe involves several steps.
 First, you need to determine your budget and what type of accommodation you are looking for.
 This could range from a small apartment to a larger house or even a piece of land where you can build your own home.
 Next, you should research the different neighborhoods in Santa Fe to find one that suits your lifestyle and preferences.
 Some areas may be closer to amenities like shops and restaurants, while others may offer more peace and quiet.
 Once you have a good idea of what you're looking for, you can start your search.
 There are several online real estate portals that list properties for sale or rent in Santa Fe, Panama.
 Websites like Encuentra24, Compreoalquile, and Panama Realtor can be good starting points.
 These websites allow you to filter your search based on factors like price, location, and property type.
 In addition to online searches, you may also want to consider hiring a local real estate agent.
 They can provide valuable insight into the local market, help you negotiate prices, and guide you through the legal process of buying or renting a property in Panama.
 Visiting Santa Fe in person can also be beneficial.
 This allows you to explore different neighborhoods, view properties in person, and get a feel for the community.
 While there, you can also check local bulletin boards or newspapers for property listings, or even ask locals if they know of any available places.
 Once you've found a potential place, make sure to thoroughly inspect it and ask any necessary questions.
 If you decide to proceed, you'll need to negotiate the terms and sign a contract.
 It's recommended to have a lawyer review the contract to ensure everything is in order.
-Finally, once the contract is signed and payment is made, you can move into your new home in Santa Fe, Panama," explained one expat living in Santa Fe, Panama.
+Finally, once the contract is signed and payment is made, you can move into your new home in Santa Fe, Panama," said one expat in Santa Fe.

 Connect